 The methods used to create DDoS attacks are also changing.
 More than 20% of attackers are using multi-vector DDoS attacks, combining different DDoS attack methods into one, short attack, and then repeating again soon after.
 In fact, according to Link11, in 2020, one attack used 14 different vectors!

-11. UDP attacks are now the most common form of DDoS attack
+11. SYN attacks are now the most common form of DDoS attack

 Additionally, a majority of DDoS attacks do not completely saturate uplinks.
 Corero doesn’t provide specific data in its most recent report, but in 2018, it found that only 0.6 percent of DDoS attacks reached “full pipe” uplink saturation, which is defined as more than 95 percent of usage in the uplink.
 Of those that reached saturation levels, most (around 95 percent) lasted less than 10 minutes.

 13. Credential stuffing attacks are now on cybersecurity radars